dotnet/docs/docs/fsharp/style-guide/conventions.md

 ## Nulls and default values

 Nulls should generally be avoided in F#.
-By default F#-declared types do not support the use of the `null` literal, and all values and objects are fully and correctly initialized.
+By default F#-declared types do not support the use of the `null` literal, and all values and objects are initialized.
 However, some common .NET APIs return or accept nulls, and some common .NET-declared types such as arrays and strings allow nulls.
 However, the occurrence of `null` values is very rare in F# programming and one of the benefits of using F# is to avoid null reference errors in most cases.

+### Avoid the use of the `AllowNullLiteral` attribute

+By default F#-declared types do not support the use of the `null` literal.
+You can manually annotate F# types with `AllowNullLiteral` to allow this.
+However, it is almost always better to avoid doing this.

+### Avoid the use of the `Unchecked.defaultof<_>` attribute

+It is possible to generate a `null` or zero-initialized value for an F# type by using `Unchecked.defaultof<_>`.
+This can be useful when initializing storage for some data structures, or in some high-performance coding pattern, or in interoperability.
+However the use of this construct should be avoided.

+### Avoid the use of the `DefaultValue` attribute

+By default F# records and objects must properly initialized on construction.
+The `DefaultValue` attribute can be used to populate some fields of objects with a `null` or zero-initialized value.
+This construct is rarely needed and its use should be avoided.

 ### If you check for null inputs, raise exceptions at first opportunity